 Why Do Cats Hiss?
 How to Solve Your Cat Hissing ProblemReading Time: 4 minutes

 You know how sweet and comforting cats are.
 That’s why you’ve sought to qualify your pet as an emotional support animal.
-However, frequent cat hissing is hissing from a kitty is disconcerting.
+However, frequent cat hissing from a kitty is disconcerting.

 Perhaps, you’ve had Kitty for a long time and hissing is a new development.
 Or, maybe you’ve just adopted a cat and it’s acting rather testy.
 Either way, a constantly hissing kitty can’t offer the affection you’d expect.